 VI.
-CONCLUSIONS
+CONCLUSION

 This work introduced and investigated the feasibility of Hybrid Generative Neural Graphics (HGNG).
-The proposed approach utilizes a GAN-based image synthesizer to remove the need for rendering calculations and labor-intensive texture-making steps for background elements while increasing photorealism.
+The proposed approach utilizes a GAN-based image synthesizer to remove the need for rendering calculations and labor-intensive texturemaking steps for background elements while increasing photorealism.
 In addition, our method achieves full control over the appearance of objects of interest using partial-rendering.
 Our novel image formation strategy blends the GAN-generated background image with these partial renders and outperforms conventional approaches.
-Experimental results indicate that conventional driving simulation graphics now have a strong alternative.
+Experimental results indicate that conventional generation of driving simulation graphics now has a strong alternative.